VectorAdam for Rotation Equivariant Geometry Optimization: Background and Motivation

-In recent years, we also see an increasing use of Adam in geometry optimization problems such as differentiable rendering \cite{laine_modular_2020,nimier2019mitsuba,li2018differentiable}.
+optimization problems such as differentiable rendering \cite{laine_modular_2020,nimier2019mitsuba,li2018differentiable}.
 In this problem domain, the target parameters are usually geometric quantities such as vertex positions of a triangle mesh, surface normal vectors, and camera positions.
 For all of these quantities, the vector form of their gradients encodes important geometric information that are tied to the specific coordinate system in which the problem is embedded.

-However, traditional Adam, originally devised for network weight optimization, does not account for the vector nature of gradients in geometry problems.
+Traditional Adam, originally devised for network weight optimization, does not account for the vector nature of gradients in geometry problems.
 The optimization process is thus not rotation equivariant---a fundamental property expected in practice---and furthermore optimization may be more unstable.
-Figure~\ref{fig:artifact}, shows an example of traditional Adam's component-wise operations creating self-intersections and axis-aligned artifacts, observed in an inverse rendering problem.
+Figure~\ref{fig:artifact} shows an example of traditional Adam's component-wise operations creating self-intersections and axis-aligned artifacts, observed in an inverse rendering problem.

 When we consider gradients vector-wise, regular Adam's uniform re-scaling does not preserve the norm and the direction of the gradients.
 In most cases, Adam's algorithm re-scales gradient to the magnitude of $\pm 1$, restricting each optimization step within a trust region of the current parameter defined by the size of the learning rate $\alpha$ \cite{kingma_adam_2017}.